Part Of The Family

 We read of the prophets blessing the Lord, we read of various Old Testaments saints blessing God.
 What do we mean by that?
 Well it seems to be an expression of worship, adoration, and praise all wrapped up together.
 Take for instance, the verse that I quoted from the Psalms.
 Let me turn to that as I turn the pages of my big chain reference Bible here, that I use in these broadcast.
 Psalm 103.
 Let me turn to that with you and just see what the meaning of bless the Lord really is, shall we?
 “Bless the Lord oh my soul and all that is within me bless His Holy Name”, what does it mean?

 First of all it’s a realization that God is holy, verse 1.
 Second is a realization that God is a God of giving, and loving, and providing, forget not all his benefits, verse 2.
 Third, it’s a realization that God is the God of forgiveness.
 When you make a list of your sins, this is a good thing to do, Charles G. Finney used to advise, great revivalist of another century.
-The founder over the college, a great revivalist, Charles G. Finney, used to advise his young friends to make a list of their sins periodically and then bring them to the Lord and confess them and believe Him for His forgiveness.
+The founder of Oberlin College , a great revivalist, Charles G. Finney, used to advise his young friends to make a list of their sins periodically and then bring them to the Lord and confess them and believe Him for His forgiveness.
 I tell you that’s therapeutic action that you will never forget once you do it.
 He forgiveth it says, He’s the forgiving God.
 When you bless the Lord you realize that He is the God of forgiveness, “Who heals all my diseases” He’s the healing Lord.
 He’s the God who made the body and who is able to heal it.

 He is the protecting Lord, verse 4, “He redeemeth thy life from distruction”.
 How many times you would have been killed in an accident of some sort or would have succumbed to some illness, hath not God in His mercy and love protected you, “Redeemth thy life from distraction”.
 He’s a God who piles blessing upon blessing, “crowneth thee with loving kindness and tender mercies”.
 He is the God who gives you renewed energy, “thy youth has renewed like the eagles.”
 Oh, what a listing of things that God does for us and the reality of what He is to us.
 And so when you say Bless the Lord you’re actually wrapping up in one word package, the consciousness that God is Holy, that God is a giving God, that God is a forgiving God, that God is a healing God, that God is a protecting God, that God piles blessing upon blessing, that God gives you good things, that God gives you renewed energy, and that God is the God of justice, He executed righteousness and judgment.
 Bless the Lord oh my soul, what a wonderful God we have.
 Amen.
 “Blessed be, God”, he said, “and the Father of our Lord Jesus Christ.”